Enterprise Finance Guarantee scheme explained

 The government did launch an Export Enterprise Finance Guarantee (ExEFG), but withdrew it in June 2012 due to its desire to simplify the export finance support it provides.
 If you wish to secure government-backed support to sell overseas, UK Export Finance provides a number of products and services, including the Export Working Capital scheme.

-The decision on whether or not to grant a loan using this scheme is wholly delegated to the bank, or finance house which receives the application; the government does not have a say.
+The decision on whether or not to grant a loan using this scheme is wholly delegated to the bank, or finance house which receives the application; the British Business Bank does not have a say.
 The lender will first assess the application using its standard commercial criteria, before switching to the Enterprise Finance Guarantee criteria if it cannot justify the loan using its normal considerations.
 If you are unsuccessful, there is an appeals process, based on a set of principles agreed by all of the participating lenders.

 How do I apply for an Enterprise Finance Guarantee loan?